lijian12345/BearMap/README_EN.md

 - In search bar we can type some location prefix, browser will display some autocompleted locations.

   <img src="map_example.png" alt="map_example" style="zoom:60%;" />

+### Main Feature

+- Map Rastering: Rastering is the job of converting information into a pixel-by-pixel image.
+Given the longitude, latitude and LonDPP from the browser, the project can show the concrete map images in the browser.
+- Routing & Location Data: Use a real world dataset combined with an industrial strength dataset parser to construct a graph.
+This graph contains all Location data and route information.

+- Route Search: Find the shortest path between start point and end point using A\* algorithm.

+- Autocompletion: User can search a point they want through autocompletion.
+This feature is implemented through constructing a trie.

+### Need to Update

+- Use k-d tree to implement range search based on longitude and latitude.